Thank you.

 With the electorate becoming more active and vocal in their questioning of government, incumbent politicians and candidates for public office are starting to take their security more seriously.

-Dignitary Protection Group, LLC are starting to field more and more inquiries from campaigns looking to protect their candidates during public appearances and travel.
+Companies such as Dignitary Protection Group, LLC are starting to field more and more inquiries from campaigns looking to protect their candidates during public appearances and travel.
 Services such as close protection and special event security seem to be the most popular, but security drivers and threat assessments are also gaining interest.

 "Campaigns are starting to see both a need and a value," said DPG Managing Partner Doug Runyon.
 "Having a protection detail can not only provide the needed security, but can also improve the efficiency of the candidate's travel and movements."